 In recent years, scientists John Clark and his team at the University of Massachusetts have tested head lice in nearly every state in the country.
 They have proven that head lice are now showing strong immunities to over the counter lice treatments, such as natural insecticides and pyrethrins.
 Because of this overwhelming resistance to lice products, the head lice problem we see today is on the rise.

-Lice Clinics of America offers a solution.
+Lice Clinics of Texas offers a solution.
 The technology we use allows us to dehydrate the head lice and eggs on the scalp in as a little as 90 minutes.
 A single session can eliminate the need for shampoos, nitpicking or harsh chemical products that others try to get rid of their head lice problem.
 We want to help you be head lice free!
 Call our office today to schedule head lice checks for your family.